Finger Lakes Guide

 Owasco Lake, the third easternmost and 6th largest of the Finger Lakes, is one of the smaller, shallower members of the eight glacial lakes.
 Public access is limited to Emerson Park in Auburn; a beautiful lakefront park that cradles the northern end.

 This is the Finger Lake with first-class water quality and one that has become a destination for visitors from around the country.
-Nestled on the northern tip lies the ideal small-town American village of Skaneateles, except in December when it is magically transformed into a Dickens-era Christmas village, complete with costumed characters and horse-drawn carriages.
+Nestled on the northern tip lies the ideal small-town-America village of Skaneateles, except in December when it is magically transformed into a Dickens-era Christmas village, complete with costumed characters and horse-drawn carriages.

 Once a small seasonal lake, surrounded by marshland, this eastern Finger Lake has been expanded through a series of damming projects to bring it to its current state.
 Bisected by a rock causeway, the northern end houses deep, clear waters, while the southern end is shallow and murky.
 Otisco Lake’s annual bass fishing tournament draws thousands.

+While not genuinely considered a “Finger Lake,” it was created by the same geologic process.
 What was once a chemical and municipal wastewater dump, is now a lake in transition.
 Clean-up and recovery methods are now underway and already millions enjoy the expansive, and well-developed Onondaga Lake Park.
 Located in Syracuse, NY, Onondaga Lake is a case study in both environmental abuse and healing.